Karan Johar: Career expansion (2018–present)

-In August 2018, Johar took to Twitter to announce his next film Takht, a period drama based in the Mughal era, which will feature an ensemble star cast including Ranveer Singh, Kareena Kapoor, Bhatt, Vicky Kaushal, Bhumi Pednekar, Janhvi Kapoor and Anil Kapoor.
-With a screenplay by Sumit Roy, dialogues by Hussain Haidry & music composed by A. R. Rahman, this will be the second film directed by Johar that he has not written himself.
+In August 2018, Johar took to Twitter to announce his next film Takht, a period drama based in the Mughal era.
+It was supposed to feature an ensemble star cast of Ranveer Singh, Kareena Kapoor, Alia Bhatt, Vicky Kaushal, Bhumi Pednekar, Janhvi Kapoor, and Anil Kapoor.
+With a screenplay by Sumit Roy, dialogues by Hussain Haidry, and music composed by A. R. Rahman, it was supposed to be the second film directed by Johar that was not written by himself.
 In an interview with Firstpost, Johar stated that Takht would begin filming in September 2019.
+However, owing to the COVID-19 pandemic, the entire project was postponed, with Johar stating that he would pick it up again in the future.